KEY POINTS ABOUT CFSA

 Restructured in 1992, the Community Food Sharing Association serves as the central point for food distribution for the hungry throughout Newfoundland and Labrador.
 It is governed by a 12-person board of dedicated volunteers.
 Our current Chairperson is Wanda Hillier, the Client Service Manager, with RBC.

 The general manager of the Community Food Sharing Association is Mr. Eg Walters.
-From the St. John's office and the warehouse in Mount Pearl, Mr. Walters and four other staff, supported by hundreds of caring volunteers and community-minded businesses, serve as the central organizers in the province for the collection and distribution of food
+From the St. John's office and the warehouse in Mount Pearl, Mr. Walters and four other staff, supported by hundreds of caring volunteers and community-minded businesses, serve as the central organizers in the province for the collection and

 Every year we collect more than eight million pounds of non-perishable food and distribute it through 54 food banks province wide to 27,000 children, women, and men.
 As a registered charity we annually issue receipts for the donation of funds and in-kind support valued at more than $350,000 from generous individuals and community minded companies and corporations province wide.